 Countless emails and Skype calls later, Danny Fields packed his bags and decided to take the 3,000 mile journey from New York to meet Ewan and speak to our students about his incredible career in the industry.

 Hi Ewan, great to have you in for a quick chat – bet you’re still on Cloud Nine!
 How did it all start, what made you get in contact with Danny Fields?

-It was part of a Study Skills report where we had to choose an inspiring person in the music industry.
+It was part of a Study Skills report on the Music Business course where we had to choose an inspiring person in the music industry.
 A lot of people chose to do the obvious ones, like Simon Cowell.
 But, I was looking for someone that was a bit different, who I didn’t know anything about.
 I thought if I’m researching it, I want to learn something about them too.
 I was looking for someone who had something to do with the Punk scene and tried to find someone who started it all off.

 So, I started looking at some of the first punk albums, like Ramones, and Proto-punk which came a bit earlier.
 Then, that was when I found out Danny Fields managed them.
 I didn’t know who he was, and even his Wikipedia page was short and sweet.
 After a bit of research, I found out he founded The Stooges, MC5, and also worked with Jim Morrison.
 I then found a documentary, ‘Danny Says’, and thought why does no-one else know who he is.

 Well, he certainly isn’t your average bloke!
 How did you actually get into contact with Danny Fields?

 After watching the documentary, I thought I’d try and do some primary research because I knew it could bring my marks up.
 I noticed the documentary maker, Brendan Toller, had only a few hundred followers on Twitter, so I thought if I message him he will probably see it, whether he replies or not.
 He didn’t reply.
 He forwarded it straight to Danny Fields.